djmisha/events/## TODO.md

 - PWA manifest (can do once redirects are taken away)
 - put data in Redux - what data?
 - ES lint - meh lol

 ## Done

+- [done] move navigation to top bar, sticky
 - [done] back to top
 - [done] Tune in on Twitch - turntable image
 - [done] navigation "Events" to your city